 The caveat is, as I learned in that mistaken exchange, you still don’t have a free pass to come and go willy-nilly.
 You must be absolutely certain that you do not stay in any Schengen country cumulatively for more than 90 days during any 180-day period (loosely put, three months every six months).
 This time is calculated on a rolling basis, and you cannot forget to calculate your entry or travel days.

 If you enter and exit the European Union area frequently, it is high time you stopped counting days on your fingers and toes, for fear you get caught up by a non-jovial agent at passport control who may be less accommodating than mine was.
 Go to this Schengen Calculator and then start entering your travel.
 It gives you a perfectly accurate picture of where you stand regarding travel days in the Schengen area.

 What about exceptions or changes for U.S. citizens?

 As a good traveler, you should always do research since visa and passport rules can change at any time.
 In fact, in May 2017, in response to some words and action by the current U.S. administration, the EU Parliament actually passed a resolution as a part of the so-called “visa war,” as described in The Telegraph newspaper in the United Kingdom.
 That resolution abolished visa-free travel and indeed required visas for U.S. citizens for any travel to Europe.
-But the resolution at this time is just a “negotiating tactic” and simply words, not action.
+But the resolution remains just a “negotiating tactic” and simply words, not action.
 Still, one never knows if action may happen so ALWAYS check with the U.S. Department of State prior to foreign travel.

 How do Schengen rules affect citizens of other countries?